 Cleansing workers can still continue to handle NCW found at the communal waste reception areas with unknown sources and deliver it to central refuse collection points (including transportation of such NCW via refuse chutes).
 This act does not contravene the law regarding deposition of NCW at the communal waste reception areas.
 However, cleansing workers are required to properly wrap such waste in designated bags or affix with designated labels before handing it over to the FEHD or waste collectors.
-For arrangements on monitoring and handling NCW associated with the use of refuse chutes, please refer to
+For arrangements on monitoring and handling NCW associated with the use of refuse chutes, please refer to Annex VII.

-Annex VII.

-As for housing estates using refuse compactors or automatic refuse collection systems (ARCSs) mentioned in Annex II, "charging by designated bags" applies in some cases.
-Under this charging mode, it will be an offence for cleansing workers to deposit NCW into refuse compactors or refuse chute inlets that are linked to ARCSs as the workers may be considered as causing NCW to be deposited onto the RCVs24.
-Cleansing workers should first check whether the waste disposed of by households complies with the law when collecting it from communal waste reception areas such as staircase landings and refuse rooms on individual floors, and properly wrap all NCW in designated bags or affix with designated labels before depositing it into the above refuse compactors/ARCSs.
-They are also required to ensure that all waste collected in common areas of the premises is properly wrapped in designated bags or affixed with designated labels before depositing it into the above refuse compactors/ARCSs.
+As for C&I Buildings using refuse compactors mentioned in Annex II, "charging by designated bags" applies in some cases.
+Under this charging mode, it will be an offence for cleansing workers to deposit NCW into refuse compactors as the workers may be considered as causing NCW to be deposited onto the RCVs25.
+Cleansing workers should first check whether the waste disposed of by tenants complies with the law when collecting it from communal waste reception areas such as staircase landings and refuse rooms on individual floors, and properly wrap all NCW in designated bags or affix with designated labels before depositing it into the above refuse compactors.
+They are also required to ensure that all waste collected in common areas of the premises is properly wrapped in designated bags or affixed with designated labels before depositing it into the above refuse compactors.

-Cleansing workers deposit waste properly wrapped in designated bags into refuse chute inlets or inlets that are linked to ARCSs refuse chute inlets that are linked to ARCSs
+Cleansing workers deposit waste properly wrapped in designated bags into refuse chute inlets